I propose addition of IO#writev.

 If writev(2) is not available, IO#writev uses Array#join to emulate atomic write.

-Updated by normalperson (Eric Wong) over 6 years ago
+Updated by normalperson (Eric Wong) about 7 years ago

 Unless we have use for it, I don't think rb_io_writev should be in

 the C API, and even less reason for it to be public for extensions

 Also, it'd probably be good to dedup the fptr->wbuf initialization

 Updated by normalperson (Eric Wong) over 3 years ago

 The main purpose of IO#writev is to make a chance for users to

 write multiple buffers atomically, not to improve performance.

 IO#write on Array#join result is atomic, too; but Array#join can